Grails-Plugin-Consortium/grails-cxf-client/readme.md

                 receiveTimeout: [Number of milliseconds to wait to receive a response] //optional - Defaults to 30000 (use 0 to wait infinitely)
                 allowChunking: [true or false] //optional - defaults to false
                 contentType: [String value of http content type] - defaults to 'text/xml; charset=UTF8'
+                connection: [Enum of ConnectionType (ConnectionType.CLOSE, ConectionType.KEEP_ALIVE) for type of connection] - defaults to ConnectionType.CLOSE
                 httpClientPolicy: [text name of custom bean to use] //optional - defaults to null
                 authorizationPolicy: [text name of custom bean to use] //optional - defaults to null
                 proxyFactoryBindingId: [binding id uri if required] //optional - defaults to null